 - 3.3.3.
 Following proposals from the sections will the EFRA Race calendar be finalized and presented at the AGM during the Sunday morning session.
 As soon as practical after the decision confirming the organizer of an EFRA GP, the host club should be sent a copy of the EFRA handbook.
 Any EFRA Grand Prix Organizer who changes a date following an AGM decision will lose the EFRA Sanction for official EFRA Grand Prix status.
-Only an enforced change beyond the control and influence of the organizing club is liable to be accepted for discussion by the EFRA Committee. - 3.3.4.
-The dates of the 3 EFRA GP of each year must be respected by the different national calendars, National Championships in the same class will only be allowed to organize on the same date as an EFRA GP if approved by the valid Section Chairman. - 3.3.5.
+Only an enforced change beyond the control and influence of the organizing club is liable to be accepted for discussion by the EFRA Committee. - 3.3.5.
 National Federations organizing EFRA Grand Prix are subject to the Sanctionfee established at rule 3.5. - 3.3.6.
-If EFRA Grand Prix results shall be used as the basis for awarding points to the competitors, a general classification shall be published at the end of the racing season.
-The sum of the 4 best results of the season to be the final score of each driver.
-Points shall be given as follows:
+If an EFRA ranking system is used, each section determines their own procedures.